heinsaar/kaizen/README.md

 1. 🔴 **Add tests.** There can never be enough tests that cover anything previously not covered.
 1. 🔴 **Automate.** If you see ways to automate any process and thus save iteration time.

+### Communication

+* See our [Communication](https://github.com/heinsaar/kaizen/blob/master/Contribution.md) page for our approach to communication.
-See [RAPID Practice](https://leoheinsaar.blogspot.com/p/rapid-practice.html) for conventions on issues & commit messages.
+* See [RAPID Practice](https://leoheinsaar.blogspot.com/p/rapid-practice.html) for conventions on issues & commit messages.

 ## Prerequisites for building